wri/gfw_forest_loss_geotrellis/README.md

 ### Carbon Flux Full Standard Model

-Carbon Flux (full standard model) analysis is used to produce statistics for GFW climate topic dashboards.
+Carbon Flux (full standard model) analysis is used to produce detailed statistics for carbon flux research, with additional model-specific contextual layers.
 It uses the same approach as the annual update analysis, but with all stock and flux outputs from the [forest carbon flux model](https://github.com/wri/carbon-budget).
 It also analyzes several contextual layers that are unique to the carbon flux model and does not include many contextual layers used in the Tree Cover Loss analyses.
 It currently only works with GADM features.